MisterMachine/cropsy/README.md

 Cropping images is a complex task.
 We focused on building a tool that would work on mobile/touch devices first and scale up to work on a desktop client.

 One key task of desktop cropping tools is the difficulty involved in resizing.
-We solved this problem by offering developers to option to offer the user popular presets based on their content guidelines.
+We solved this problem by offering developers the option to offer their users popular presets based on content guidelines.

 * Create an new aspect ratio css class
 * Add your event to the image edit view js file
 * Your new aspect ratio will be added to the ratio dropdown

-Preview your image on mobile was clumsy, so using media queries we placed the preview panel off screen in order to allow the user to focus on one task at a time.
+Previewing an image on mobile was clumsy, so using media queries we placed the preview panel off screen in order to allow the user to focus on one task at a time.

 * Preview button will display off canvas on mobile
 * Editing the aspect ratio setting will update the preview canvas